dwp/slack-api-export/readme.md

 ### Synchronising

-Run the sync container via ```docker-compose run console slack:sync --update``` which will cause the slack:sync command to run interactively.
+Run the sync command in the console container via ```docker-compose run console slack:sync --update``` which will cause the slack:sync command to run interactively.
 This will suck down all data in to the MongoDB instance.

 ### Exporting

-Run the sync container via ```docker-compose run console slack:export ./var/export``` which will cause the slack:sync command to run interactively.
+Run the export command in the console container via ```docker-compose run console slack:export ./var/export``` which will cause the slack:sync command to run interactively.
 This will export all data in MongoDB to the /export directory within the project, with one JSON file being created for each team.